relaxdiego/operator-charm-template/README.md

 make dependencies
 ```

-This will crate `dev-requirements.txt` and then install all dependencies
+This will create `dev-requirements.txt` and then install all dependencies

 2. Commit `dev-requirements.in` and `dev-requirements.txt`.
 Both